All Episodes

 I think she takes too much heat.

-She's got her own individual style, she's got her own individual flair, and everybody knows she's an American.
+She's got her own individual flair and everybody knows she's an American.

-On the women's side, Maria Sharopova, Serena, and a bunch of people whose names most people don't know.
+On the women's side, Maria Sharapova, Serena, and a bunch of people whose names most people don't know.

-So if anybody wants to call in with a theory on that, an open line Friday, if you're a tennis instructor or somebody who's close to the game, or if you've got some theory as to why, really since about nineteen ninety five, we haven't produced a decent tennis player out of the United States at all.
+So if anybody wants to call in with a theory on that on Open Line Friday, if you're a tennis instructor or somebody who's close to the game, or if you've got some theory as to why, really since about 1995, we haven't produced a decent tennis player out of the United States at all.

-It's gotta be a generational thing, it's got to be something has changed, either in our culture or the way we train the kids or parents not willing to push their kids or the kids going into other sports or something.
+It's got to be something has changed either in our culture or the way we train the kids or parents not willing to push their kids or the kids going into other sports or something.

-Because it's just striking how long the Williams sisters have stayed there is the only tennis players that anybody in America can name.
+Because it's just striking how long the Williams sisters have stayed there as the only tennis players that anybody in America can name.

 Few people will throw out Andy Roddick, who I think is probably past his prime.